deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 This means, even though RCX contains 0x00000000000506f8, a `mov cr4, ecx` would take the lower 32-bits of RCX (which is ECX) and place it into the CR4 register.
 This would mean ECX would equal 0x000506f8- and that value would end up in CR4.
 So even though we are using both RCX and ECX, due to lack of `pop rcx` ROP gadgets, we will be unaffected!

+Now, let's continue on to controlling the RCX register.

 So let's find a `pop rcx` value!

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_22.png" alt="">

 Nice!
 We have a ROP gadget located at ntoskrnl.exe + 0x3544.
-Let's update our POC.
+Let's update our POC with some breakpoints where our user mode shellcode will reside, top verify we can hit our shellcode.
 This POC takes care of the semantics such as finding the offset to the `ret` instruction we are overwriting, etc.

 ```python
 import struct